davequinta/davequinta/README.md

 ### Hi there, Im David 👋
 I'm a developer from El Salvador, who loves new and crazy ideas, and be in touch with the new technologies.
-Im currently working as a Software engineer (https://github.com/vincuhub).
+Im currently working as a Software engineer.

 Im very passionate about AI and how it can improve our daily lives!
 The field I try to specialize myself is Computer Vision.